ragineedarade/helpmate-assistance/README.md

  # AI-Powered Assistive Technology System

 ## 🔹 Overview
 This project is an **AI-powered real-time assistive technology system** designed to enhance accessibility for impaired individuals.
-The system leverages **IoT, Computer Vision, and NLP** to assist users in **mobility, communication, and daily tasks**, ensuring inclusivity and independence.
+The system leverages **Computer Vision and NLP** to assist users in **mobility, communication, and daily tasks**, ensuring inclusivity and independence.

+## 🔹 Problems, Treatment & Solution
+### **Problem Statement**
+Individuals with impairments often face challenges in **mobility, communication, and healthcare accessibility**.
+Existing assistive technologies are either too expensive, lack real-time functionality, or fail to integrate multiple features seamlessly.

+### **Proposed Solution**
+Our solution integrates **AI-powered real-time assistive technology** with a combination of **Computer Vision and NLP** to create a comprehensive support system.
+This system provides **navigation assistance, medical record management, and smart chatbot interactions** to improve independence and inclusivity.

+### **Treatment Approach**
+1. **AI-Powered Navigation System** – Uses computer vision to guide users safely.
+2. **Voice-Controlled Virtual Assistant** – Provides real-time communication support.
+3. **Medical Data Scanner & Reporter** – Scans and retrieves medical records efficiently.
+4. **AI Chatbot for Assistance** – Helps users with daily tasks, scheduling, and reminders.

 ## 🔹 Features
 ✅ **Smart Mobility Assistant** – Provides real-time navigation and obstacle detection.